Requirements to Support an AOC Application

 Part 99 of the CASR states that holders of an AOC who have employees, contractors or subcontractors engaged in Safety Sensitive Aviation Activities must develop and implement a Drug and Alcohol Management Plan.

-For more information and guidance on the development, implementation, and maintenance of a DAMP, refer to the Drugs and Alcohol Management Plans, Vol 4 Chapter 3 of the AOC Handbook and the Alcohol and Other Drug Use in Aviation on the CASA website.
+For more information and guidance on the development, implementation, and maintenance of a DAMP, refer to and the Alcohol and Other Drug Use in Aviation on the CASA website.

 Micro DAMP Exemption